Jfprado11/AirBnB_clone/README.md

 It was created looking simple and elegant but at the same time efficiency, following the framework and respecting what Holberton as a "final client" ask us to do.

-The AirBnB clone project try to replicated the behavior of the website of the company AirBnB, witch needs to store lots of information from his users and his branch offices, and for this they are implementing json files, and a program to serializate and deserializates this information and store it prperly.
+The AirBnB clone project try to replicated the behavior of the website of the company AirBnB, witch needs to store lots of information from his users and his branch offices, and for this they are implementing json files, and a program to serializate and deserializates this information and store it properly.

 ## How to install it